 Section I: Employment

-On behalf of the Chief Executive Officer, Director of Operations and the entire operations staff here at Xpress Cargo it is with great pleasure that we welcome you to our family of employees!
+On behalf of the Company Founders, Chief Financial Officer, Executive Director of Operations, the entire management team, and operations staff here at Xpress Cargo it is with great pleasure that we welcome you to our family of employees!

 We are very pleased that you have chosen to accept our offer of employment.
 We would also like to encourage you to read through and familiarize yourself with the information provided here in the Employee Handbook.
 Please do so as soon as possible, as it will aide you in getting acquainted with the Company and its Policies and Procedures.